antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is like a machine that makes cars go vroom
+# An internal combustion engine is like a big, powerful machine that makes
-# vroom!
-It has tiny explosions inside that make the wheels turn and move the
-# car forward.
-It's like magic but it's really science.
+# things move by burning fuel inside it.
+Just like when you blow on a pinwheel
+# to make it spin, the engine uses the fuel to create energy that makes a car or
+# a motorcycle go vroom vroom!
 ```

 Here is another example using a persona and two modifiers: